Can I reuse treated wastewater?

 Water is a precious resource and considering the shortage of water and drought conditions prevalent in Australia, it is important to conserve, reuse, and recycle water as much as possible.

-In case you are wondering what happens to the treated wastewater and if it is safe to be used in home, you are the right place.
+In case you are wondering what happens to the treated wastewater and if it is safe to be used at home, you are in the right place.
 In this article, we discuss the types of wastewater, what happens to the treated wastewater and hacks to conserve water.

 Types of Wastewater